-Part of the role of the Remuneration and Nomination Committee is to assist the Board to review the Board's composition and succession planning.
-Both the Board and the Remuneration and Nomination Committee work to ensure that the Board continues to have the right balance and mix of diversity (including gender), skills, experience, background and independence necessary to discharge its responsibilities.
+Part of the Remuneration and Nomination Committee's role is to assist the Board in reviewing its composition and succession planning.
+Both the Board and the Remuneration and Nomination Committee work to ensure that the Board continues to have the right balance and mix of diversity (including gender), skills, experience, background, and independence necessary to discharge its responsibilities.

-The current composition of Starpharma's Board includes directors with core industry experience, as well as senior finance, legal and risk management experience, essential for the Audit and Risk Committee.
+The current composition of Starpharma's Board includes directors with core industry experience and senior finance, legal, and risk management experience, which is essential for the Audit and Risk Committee.